olledejong/rp2/social_interaction/README.md

 Use the [NWB creation script](/shared/create_nwb_files.py) to do this.
 Again, it is important that the file-names of your EDF files are structured like this: **TAINI_$TransmID_$SubID_$ALIAS_%Y-%m-%d_%H-%M-%S_$SesID_$INC.edf**

-The script will ask you to enter a experiment identifier, so provide either 'three_chamber_sociability', or 'three_chamber_preference' here.
+The script will ask you to enter a experiment identifier, so enter something like: 'social_interaction'.

 Then, the script asks you to select the directory that hold the EDF files for this experiment.
 It will also ask you to select or create a directory to save the NWB files to.
 Lastly, it will ask for the location of the metadata file that